Matiullah Jan: Background

 Jan has worked for several media outlets in Pakistan.
 He is known for his criticism of the Pakistani government.

 Due to his criticism on establishment he has been allegedly threatened many times.
 Matiullah Jan was sacked from Waqt News, where he was working as an anchor.
 This was allegedly due to pressure from security agencies.
 He currently runs his own YouTube channel.

 Controversy

 Supreme Court of Pakistan took suo motu notice of a tweet by Jan that was critical of the judiciary, and initiated contempt proceedings against him.

-Abduction and release
+First Abduction and release

-In July, 2020, Jan was kidnapped from outside a public school.
+In July 2020, Jan was kidnapped from outside a public school.
 This school is located in Sector G-6, of Islamabad.
 He had gone to drop off his teacher wife there.
 CCTV footage showed that he was forcibly removed from his car and beaten by persons in uniform as well as plainclothes.
 His captors released him 12 hours later.
 Jan has implicated the security establishment for his kidnapping.